Kerry Bentivolio

+Kerry Lynn Bentivolio (born October 6, 1951) is an American politician and educator who served as the United States representative for from 2013 to 2015.
+He is a member of the Republican Party.

+Bentivolio was first elected to Congress in 2012.
+In 2014 he lost renomination in the Republican primary to attorney David Trott, after which he launched an unsuccessful write-in campaign.
+He later unsuccessfully sought the Republican nomination for the same seat in 2018 and 2020.

 Bentivolio worked as a designer in the automotive industry for twenty years, followed by teaching for fifteen years in schools and institutions.
 He is an Army veteran who served in the Vietnam War, the Gulf War, and the Iraq War.

 Early life and education

 Bentivolio was born in Detroit, Michigan in 1951.
 Bentivolio was raised in the Detroit area with four brothers.
 His father, a factory worker, served in World War II, while his grandfather served in World War I. He attended Oakland Community College from 1971 to 1983 where he earned an associate degree in liberal arts, before transferring to Michigan State University in East Lansing to attend further courses in 1975 where he met his future wife, Karen.
 He received his Bachelor of Arts in Social Science from Saint Mary's College in Michigan in 1999.
 Later, he earned a master's degree in Education from Marygrove College in 2001.